taiwo2/weather-app/README.md

-# Todo app
+# Weather App

-> Todo list is a simple project for keeping track of your Todo's for different projects. by using this app you can create a new project and you can add your todos in specific project of your choice.
+> The Weather App project comes at the end of the Asynchronous Javascript and APIs section of the Javascript course in Microverse.
+It tests the knowledge of the student about asynchronous communication with promises or async/await and when to use them.(https://www.theodinproject.com/paths/full-stack-javascript/courses/javascript/lessons/weather-app)
 ![weather](./weather.png)

 ## Features